 As permitted by FERPA, College officials have access to student directory and non-directory information when a legitimate educational interest exists for specific education records.
 A legitimate educational interest exists when the College has determined that a College official needs to know specific information to accomplish academic, instructional, advisory, administrative, research, supervisory, disciplinary or other educational responsibilities assigned by the College.
 College officials may include employees, faculty, staff, trustees, counsel, designated representatives of Pomona College, The Claremont Colleges and Claremont University Consortium, and contracted agents and agencies of the College.
 Pomona College may outsource some operations requiring the disclosure of information from education records.
 Providers of such services include the National Student Clearinghouse.
 College officials, including contracted service providers, who receive education records must comply with all FERPA regulations regarding re-disclosure and the privacy of such education records.

-- When violations to federal, state, or local regulations have occurred and violations to institutional policy have been determined in regard to crimes of violence or non-forcible sex acts and, for students under the age of 21, the use or possession of alcohol or other controlled substances; and
+When violations to federal, state, or local regulations have occurred and violations to institutional policy have been determined regarding crimes of violence or non-forcible sex acts and, for students under the age of 21, the use or possession of alcohol or other controlled substances; and

 General Complaint Procedures

 Pomona College takes very seriously complaints and concerns regarding the institution.
 If you have a complaint regarding Pomona College, you may present your complaint to: